When Can Kittens Leave Their Mom? Timeline for Weaning Kittens

 What Happens When a Kitten Is Removed From Its Mother Too Soon?
 Why Is It Important Kittens Stay With Their Mom?

 If a kitten is removed from its mother too soon, it makes them vulnerable to illnesses, as its mother’s milk helps them develop a robust immune system.
-It also changes the way they see the world, so they develop behavioural issues, such as:
+It also changes the way they see the world, so they develop behavioral issues, such as:

 1. Aggressiveness

 Cats have a primitive, wild nature.
-They have developed timid behaviour due to domestication, where they have learned not to hurt their owners or other pets with their claws or teeth.
-This altered behaviour is taught to kittens by their mother.
-While roughhousing with each other, kittens learn how to play without hurting each other.
-Without this training, they simply did not receive this grooming.
-Hissing and lashing out are normal because they perceive their new surroundings as dangerous.
+They have developed timid behavior due to domestication, where they have learned not to hurt their owners or other pets with their claws or teeth.
+This altered behavior is taught to kittens by their mother.

 2. Fear

-When kittens are young, they explore the world around them, knowing their mom has their back.
-This gives them a sense of confidence.
-They observe the way their mom is around humans and register that their owner is safe.
 Without this crucial time with their mother, your cat might develop a sense of constant fear and anxiety.
 New people will scare of it easily, and adjusting to a new environment will take longer.
 It might not even warm up with you quickly.
 It takes increased patience and time for your pet to adapt to you and realize you will not hurt it.

 3. Weak Immune System

-Kittens need their mother’s milk for ideal growth and development.
-The ones that do not receive enough mother’s milk will have an underdeveloped immune system.
 This leads them to be more prone to frequent infections and diminished growth.
 It can also lead them to develop structural diseases like arthritis later in life.

 4. Adjustment Problems

-Kittens who have separated from their mother too early might have difficulties with cat-related behaviours.
+Kittens who have separated from their mother too early might have difficulties with cat-related behaviors.
 They watch their mothers and pick up the skill of using a litter box from them.
-They also learn to groom themselves from mom, so both of these things are affected, and your new pet may have a problem doing both.

 How Long Should a Kitten Stay With Its Mother?
+What Age Can Kittens Leave Their Mother?

 It is commonly known that a kitten can be separated from its mom at the age of 8 weeks.
 However, this is far from the truth.
 Kittens need the first three months of their lives with their mother, which is 12 weeks.
 This ensures they become well-rounded, healthy cats.